 Six of the seven soul types actually belong in pairs.
 Those in a pair share a similar function or specialism in life:

-- Priests and Servers are both inspiration specialists, bringing good intentions to life, serving a good cause, seeking to improve the quality of life for all.
+- Priests and Servers are both inspiration specialists, concerned with the well-being of others, serving the greater good, seeking to improve the quality of life for all.

-- Sages and Artisans are both expression specialists, bringing good ideas to life, giving form or voice to thoughts and feelings, changing perceptions.
+- Sages and Artisans are both expression specialists, concerned with bringing ideas to life, giving form or voice to their inner thoughts and feelings, thereby changing others’ perceptions.

-- Kings and Warriors are both action specialists, bringing concrete objectives to life, making things happen, setting goals and moving towards them.
+- Kings and Warriors are both action specialists, concerned with turning practical objectives into reality, making things happen, setting goals and moving towards them.

 Scholars stand alone as the neutral role, and they are the assimilation specialists, absorbing knowledge from life.
 In each of the pairs (action, expression and inspiration), one is “cardinal” and the other is “ordinal“.
 Another way to put this is in terms of yin and yang.